maksimusGREEN/stud_projects/README.md

 # stud_projects
-There I will post some of my decisions from different training courses, job intervies and etc.
+There I will post some of my decisions from different training courses, job interviews and etc.